Would you like consistency in your walk with God? Here’s why accountability helps you thrive in Christ and how it worked for me.

 I learned a powerful truth during those months of participation: every treasure needs a guard.
 We put our valuables in a safe, and money in the bank.
 A vault guards money the same way accountability guards consistency in our walk with God.
 It is the guard of our treasure.

-It works.
+It works and that is why accountability helps you thrive.
 God spoke through an influential person’s 40 days with God devotional I read as a teenager.
 I was fangirlin’, but she was the one that acted as an encourager through her book.
 I was able to build a Daily Time with God habit.

 As a young adult, I desired to rebuild the habit I had lost.
 My mentor supplied me with another 40 days with God devotional.
 After that, my mentor suggested I read the “daily Proverbs” when I wanted to be consistent with my God time.